 Here at a smaller creek has formed several geothermal features.
 In 1947 this location has not been mentioned, in 1980 there was 1 geyser.
 In 1988 there was found 1 geyser – a small pool, where approximately once per hour were emitted gases and increased water flow.

 - Christopher J.Nye, Roman J. Motyka, Donald L. Turner, Shirley A.Liss.
 Geology and Geochemistry of the Geyser Bight Geothermal Area, Umnak Island, Aleutian Islands, Alaska.
 1990.

 - F.M. & Brannock, W.W.
 Byers, Volcanic Activity on Umnak and Great Sitkin Islands, 1946 – 1948.

 - Rachel Imrie’s Blog, accessed on May 4, 2012.

 This far northern land is very diverse and its landscape is spectacular.
-Alaska though is not very rich with separate, specific landmarks – this is a land which brings a very special emotional experience as a whole.
-Singling out some specific landmarks here feels somehow out of place – Alaska is magnificent with its wast glaciers, supertall mountains, numerous active volcanoes, endless forests, deep canyons.
+Alaska though is not very rich with separate, specific landmarks – this is a land that brings a very special emotional experience as a whole.
+Singling out some specific landmarks here feels somehow out of place: Alaska is magnificent with its wast glaciers, supertall mountains, numerous active volcanoes, endless forests, and deep canyons.